Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 ```
 > +  Open
-`home /.local/share/applications/steam.deskto
-p `in a text editor
+`home /.local/share/applications/steam.desktpp `in a text editor
 3. Change the Exec line by adding ` - steamdeck `option to the end of the line
 > [!TIP]
-> + TDP and Fans can be controlled through HHD in Decky plugin or if you choose Rouge and asusctl ( my fav ) through asusctl
+> + TDP and Fans can be controlled through HHD in Decky plugin or if you choose Rouge-enemy and asusctl (my recommend way) through asusctl

 >[!TIP]